-- having epilepsy
+having epilepsy

   - experiencing severe swelling from past doses of DTP, DTaP, DT, Td, or Tdap

   - having had Guillain-Barré syndrome

   Requirements vary for each vaccine.
 You may be able to get one of the vaccine options, but not another.

-Shingles is caused by reactivation of the chickenpox virus (varicella zoster virus).
+  Shingles is caused by reactivation of the chickenpox virus (varicella-zoster virus).
 This virus is a member of the herpes virus family, but it’s not the same virus that causes cold sores or genital herpes.
 Shingles is more common in people over 50.
 It’s also seen in individuals who have a weakened immune system.

   Adults over the age of 60 are recommended to get one dose of the shingles vaccine for protection.
 However, certain people should not receive this vaccine.
 Avoid the shingles vaccine if you:

   - have allergies to gelatin, neomycin (an antibiotic), or other vaccine components

   - have a weakened immune system (talk to your doctor to see if you fall under this category)

   - are pregnant, might be pregnant, or intend to get pregnant within the next month

   Certain groups are more likely to have a weakened immune system.
 This includes individuals who:

   - have AIDS